 Check out the Indexation Report In Google Search Console

 This is sure to be an invaluable addition to Google Search Console for some larger sites.

 If you submit an XML sitemap file in Search Console, Google will help you better understand why certain pages are not indexed.

-As you can see, Google goes to great lengths in 2018 to help you to identify indexation problems on your website, including, in this example:
+As you can see, Google goes to great lengths to help you to identify indexation problems on your website, including, in this example: